ajw029/X-Marx-The-Spot-Server/README.md

 - Indexing
   - 3 of the tables have indices on them in order to speed up some queries.
 - Service Worker
-  - /list.html has been cached via service worker.
-Since list.html is a SPA react app, the entire app is essentially working offline.
-The endpoints are not cached since it doesn't work well with react.
-In order to work around this issue, we used local storage to store some of the results from the REST apis.
-There is no synchronization logic to keep the server and client synced.
+  - /login and /signup have been cached via service worker.
+  - Since there is no point in an offline bookmarking application (i.e. we can't go to bookmark links if we are offline), we have implemented service worker but did not see any need to go to the home page to display bookmark information.
+    Thus, to show that we can implement service worker, we cache only the login and signup pages in offline mode.
 - bundle.js Minification
   - We have a packager that bundles all the React components into one js file.
     Initially it was 4mb, but we minified it.